win2dvp21/Pool/README.md

 ### Components

-- `/` homepage, You can connet to your wallet.
+- `/` the homepage, where our POOL begins.

-- `/consumer` You can check your wallet balance, coupons and stamp cards you own here.
+- `/connect` You can connect with your Avalanche wallet here.

-- `/pay` This page helps you easily pay with cryptocurrency.

-- `/transfer` You can transfer money to others or send coupons and stamp cards that you own.
+- `/information` If you sign up here, you can use our POOL.

-- `/coupon` You can check the coupons you own.
+- `/main` You can see all the products you can purchase in one place here.

-- `/stampcard` You can check the stamp cards you own.
+- `/detail` You can check the detailed description of the product, and you can also purchase it.

+- `/design` What if you were a designer?
+Let's upload your design and find people to buy together.

-- `/receipt` You can check your whole receipts NFT.
+- `/mypage` You can check the purchase history, NFT, and recently viewed products.

-- `/afterpay` Coupons or stamp cards can be applied while purchasing products.

-- `/couponorder` You can use your coupon here.

-- `/aftercouponorder` After you make a purchase, you can check your purchase history with the coupon applied.
+- `/nftlist` Let's look at the NFT you got in one place.

+- `/goodsnft`, `/poolnft` Each NFT can be checked in detail.

-- `/cardorder` You can use your stampcard here.
+- `/shoppinghistory` You can check the details of your purchases on POOL.

-- `/aftercardorder` After you make a purchase, you can check your purchase history with the stampcard applied.

 ### Wallet Adapter